MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/manage-wdac.md

 You can enable WDAC during or after deployment.
 Use PowerShell to enable or disable WDAC after deployment.

-Connect to one of the cluster nodes and use the following cmdlets to enable the desired WDAC policy in "Audit" or "Enforced" mode.
+Connect to one of the machines and use the following cmdlets to enable the desired WDAC policy in "Audit" or "Enforced" mode.

 In this build release there are two cmdlets: